BrightspaceUI/core/components/tag-list/README.md

 # Tag List
 *This component is in progress.
-The API is generally stable but the ability to clear tags is currently a WIP.*
+The API is generally stable but there could be some appearance or minor behavior churn in the short-term.*

 Tag lists are used to present a list of compact, discrete pieces of information.